centrifugal/centrifugo/docs/content/server/protocol.md

 * optional array `publications` - this is an array of missed publications in channel.
 When received client must call general publication event handler for each message in this array
 * optional string `last` - this field contains uid of last publication in channel.
 This allows fresh client which have not received publications before recover messages setting this value into next subscription request.
-* optional bool `recovered` - this flag is set to `true` when server thinks that all missed publications were successfully recovered and `false` otherwise.
+* optional bool `recovered` - this flag is set to `true` when server thinks that all missed publications were successfully recovered and send in subscribe reply (in `publications` array) and `false` otherwise.

 After client received successful reply on `subscribe` command it will receive asynchronous reply messages published to this channel.
 Messages can be of several types: